- world market leader

 - certified for all brands

-In case of an accident with a marine elevator you can be held liable as an owner in case of negligence by the owner of an elevator.
-Your insurance company would in such cases not cover for damages either.
+In case of an accident with a marine elevator that you own, you could be held liable due to negligence.
+Your insurance company will not honour your claim for damages either.

-Purposely removing of safety lines by the crew to make a marine elevator operational again is a form of negligence.
-Hiring a service company with a questionable reputation too; as an owner they will say you should have known the risk.
+The purposeful removal of safety lines by the crew to make a marine elevator operational again is a form of negligence.
+Hiring a service company with a questionable reputation is another; your insurer’s likely response will be: as an owner you should have known the risk.

 - Formalised business processes (ISO 9001)